 Too many feel that they are above the law, but paradoxically, laws proliferate when corruption prevails.
 We must be subject to all law, God's and man's.

-For weeks now debate has raged over whether the Ten Commandments monument in the Alabama courthouse should be removed. ...
+Debate has raged over whether the Ten Commandments monument should be removed.
+Has anyone bothered lately to read what the Ten Commandments actually say?

 Even though they were originally very limited, over time, Federal rules have intertwined with local laws, snuffing out the jurisdiction of local governments.